 Testing is not always the most fun part of our job.
-Some even see it as a necessity, but I think we can all agree that testing will save us all a lot of time and because of that the customer’s money.
+Some even see it as a necessity.
+At any rate, I think we can all agree that testing saves us a lot of time, and thus the customer’s money.

-If you start building an application and the team has a shared view of the application, tests are not always needed to be sure that you are in control of the code and system behavior.
-However, when the team starts to change (which is not an if, but a when), and the system starts increasing in scope and complexity, we could start losing grip of having full control over the quality of the system.
-Changing the system might then lead to a breaking change in another part of the system that we just did not think of.
-At that point, running a test-suite that was enhanced over time during the development of the system might be a savior.
+If you start building an application and the team has a shared view of said application, you don’t always need tests to be sure that you are in control of the code and system behavior.
+However, when the team starts to change (which is not an if, but a when) and the system increases in scope and complexity, you could start losing full control over the quality of the system.
+Changing the system might then lead to a breaking change in another part of the system that you just didn’t think of.
+At this point, running a test-suite that was enhanced over time during the development of the system could be a savior.

 Cover all cases

-Running a test-suite in these cases and seeing all tests turn up green is of course a relief.
+Running a test-suite in these cases, and seeing all tests turn up green is of course a relief.
 However, you can never be sure that the tests that were written cover all cases.
-Below I will point out some ideas and common pitfalls of writing tests that might help to build a more stable and understandable set of tests that covers more system functionality and will decrease the maintenance nightmare.
+Below, I will point out a few ideas and common pitfalls of writing tests that might help you build a more stable and understandable set of tests.
+They will cover more system functionality and decrease the maintenance nightmare.

-The ideas and tips below focus mainly on functional system tests, but some of these ideas could be applied in other layers of the testing stack (integration, unit, ...).
-This is because testing to me is a multidisciplinary effort that should reflect business value and system behavior.
+The ideas and tips below focus mainly on functional system tests, but some of these could be applied to other layers of the testing stack (integration, unit, ...).
+This is because testing, to me, is a multidisciplinary effort that should reflect business value and system behavior.